JacekAcc/spring-music/README.md

 **Hooks for correctness constraints, prompts for preferences.** Claude can reason around a prompt instruction; it cannot reason around an `exit 1`.
 The PreToolUse fence hook represents the boundary between things Claude should prefer (don't add to the monolith) and things that must never happen (leak `lastPlayedBy` into the catalog API).
 Discovering this distinction and wiring it into the harness was the highest-leverage moment of the workshop.

 **Slash commands as reusable playbooks.** `/extract-service <seam>` codifies the 7-step extraction sequence so it doesn't have to be re-explained each session. `/pin-behavior` runs the characterization suite and classifies each failure as regression vs. intentional change.
 Claude following a slash command is measurably more consistent than Claude following prose instructions in a chat window.

+**Frontend migration via planning mode.** Claude explored the existing AngularJS codebase, proposed the migration strategy (framework choice, build integration, component mapping), and scaffolded the entire `frontend/` directory — all 19 files — in a single session.
+The planning phase caught the Java/Gradle constraint before any code was written, which saved a full rework.
+The 1-to-1 mapping of AngularJS controllers/directives to Vue components took minutes instead of hours of reading AngularJS docs.